 MUSS was sold and used by ComputerVision and Honeywell and merged into their products.
 Brian Tompsett worked on MUSS and then worked for ComputerVision in 1981 onwards.
 All the ComputerVision products are now defunct.

 Sperry-Univac also took an interest in MUSS.
 There is an MUSS User Manual for Issue 10 that was printed by Sperry Univac on 18 November 1982.
 It seems that Sperry provided some MC68000 machines to Prof. Derrick Morris’s group at UMIST.
+I am in touch with the person who provided these machines.
+Sadly, he disposed of one of these machines not too long ago.
+Fortunately images from floppy discs for this machine have been recovered and I hope to create a SIMH emulator that may ultimately allow these floppy disc images to be booted.

 I am now working to get MUSS running once again.
 The work is being done on GitHub.
 You can find the project here.